Group Lead

 Reference

 Wolf, D., Regnery, S., Tarnawski, R., Bobek-Billewicz, B., Polańska, J., & Götz, M..
 Weakly Supervised Learning with Positive and Unlabeled Data for Automatic Brain Tumor Segmentation.
-Applied Sciences.
+MDPI Applied Sciences.
 2022.
 Link

 Deep Neural Networks and Machine Learning Radiomics Modelling for Prediction of Relapse in Mantle Cell Lymphoma